 Note that substitute registration plates may be issued for plates displayed on a stolen vehicle that has not been recovered, provided the MVA has a record of the stolen vehicle.
 The substitute plates may then be transferred to the newly acquired vehicle.

-If you have War of 1812 plates, disability plates, organizational plates, agricultural plates or personalized message (vanity) plates and all three conditions listed above are not met, you may still be able to repurchase them for use on the new vehicle depending on its class (not all classes of vehicle allow these types of license plates).
+If you have standard plates, disability plates, organizational plates, agricultural plates or personalized message (vanity) plates and all three conditions listed above are not met, you may still be able to repurchase them for use on the new vehicle depending on its class (not all classes of vehicle allow these types of license plates).
 For more information, see Registration – Specialty License Plates.

 How do I register my vehicle using transferred plates?

 The transfer of plates must be requested when you register your new vehicle.
 You can apply for registration in person at any of the MVA’s full service branch offices.
 You also can mail the required documents to the MVA’s Mail in Registration Unit in the Glen Burnie office, or go to an MVA licensed tag and title service where they will assist you in applying.
 Licensed tag and title services will charge a fee for this service.

 The documents needed to register your vehicle using your old license plates include:

 - Application form – If your vehicle has a Maryland title, you may complete the appropriate sections on the reverse side of the title.
 If the vehicle has an out-of-state title, you must complete an Application for Certificate of Title.
 If you have already titled your vehicle and are now registering and transferring the license plates, you must complete the Application for New Plates/Stickers & Transfer of Plates or Non-Title Trailers.
 Regardless of the application form used, be sure to include your old vehicle’s class, tag number and sticker number.